-You can report scams to the ACCC via the Scamwatch report a scam page or by calling 1300 795 995.
+You can report scams to the ACCC via the Scamwatch report a scam page.
 You should also spread the word to your friends and family to protect them.

 To increase community awareness of scams the ATO has launched a new video campaign on www.ato.gov.au/identitycrime with helpful tips to protect personal information.

 Information on online security and scams can be found on the ATO website.